Moro (chocolate bar)

 Moro is the brand name of a caramel and nougat layered chocolate bar currently made by Cadbury and sold in Australia, New Zealand, and the Middle East.
-This type is similar to the Mars bar or American-style Milky way bar.
+This type is similar to the Mars bar or American-style Milky Way bar.

 The name was also formerly used for a similar bar including bits of biscuit.
 It was sold in Ireland under the name until it was rebranded in 2015 as "Boost".
-In Australasia, such a bar is sold as Moro Gold.
+In New Zealand, such a bar is sold as Moro Gold.

 Ireland

 The Irish Moro consists of nougat, biscuit and caramel filling and chocolate covering.
 The wrapper is blue, with the "Moro" logo in white.
 It is manufactured and sold in Ireland.

 In May 2006, Moro Peanut was launched, with the words "Formerly Starbar" displayed prominently on the label; the wrapper on this variant is red.
 In the summer of 2007 a Coconut Moro bar was released as a limited edition in Ireland and colloquially known as the Bounty Moro.
 The wrapper is white with the Moro logo in yellow with a blue outline.
 In 2014 a Moro GAA special edition was launched in a deal with two sponsors of the GAA.